ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: reset()

-            Resets a digital pattern instrument to a known state. method
+            Returns a digital pattern instrument to a known state.
+This method performs the following actions:

+            - Aborts pattern execution.
+            - Clears pin maps, time sets, source and capture waveforms, and patterns.
+            - Resets all properties to default values, including the :py:attr:`nidigital.Session.selected_function` property that is set to :py:data:`~nidigital.SelectedFunction.DISCONNECT`, causing the I/O switches to open.
+            - Stops exporting all external signals and events.